 Secondly, ask questions!
 There is a huge amount of information that is delivered at quite a pace over some long days.
 If you don’t ask questions on a regular basis and confirm your understanding of what is being taught, there is a risk you may fall behind.

 Thirdly, do every practice question and mock that comes your way.
 They are there to help you see what you need to work on.
 Many CA trainees think they are there to measure you, as a test.

 The only real test is the actual exam.
-Everything else we do is to try to get > you to practice so we can see what you need to work on and help you improve.
-The > more you practice the better you perform in the exam! > > I have been with BPP for over 16 years, we have helped hundreds of thousands of > aspiring professionals become the leaders of our businesses today.
-We want every > ICAS CA student that studies with us to be part of that success story.
+Everything else we do is to try to get you to practice so we can see what you need to work on and help you improve.
+The more you practice the better you perform in the exam!

+We have helped hundreds of thousands of aspiring professionals become the leaders of our businesses today.
+We want every ICAS CA student that studies with us to be part of that success story.